-That means that all the learning and reading I’m doing right now is only
+That means that all the learning and reading I’m doing right now is only about Pinterest.

 I’m also present on Facebook, but it’s not my major focus right now, and I have a Twitter and Instagram account set up to grab my blog name but I haven’t even touched them.

 When it comes to blogging productivity, I definitely notice that I get more done when I keep my focus nice and contained.
 I’d encourage you to give it a go.

 2. NEVER sit down to blog without a To-do list

 Does this sound familiar?

 You have a spare hour to work on your blog, so you sit down, fire up your laptop and get going…